LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ## Acknowledgments

-The author would like to express sincere gratitude to [**Manoj Vasudevan**](https://vmanoj1996.github.io/) for having planted the initial seed of this work through the MuJoCo Simulink Blockset, which provided an important foundation and early inspiration for the development of this framework.
+The author would like to express sincere gratitude to [Manoj Vasudevan](https://vmanoj1996.github.io/) for having planted the initial seed of this work through the MuJoCo Simulink Blockset, which provided an important foundation and early inspiration for the development of this framework.

-The author also gratefully acknowledges [**Álvaro Achury**](https://academia.uniandes.edu.co/AcademyCv/au.achury33), leader of the laboratories and caretaker of the humanoid robot platform at Universidad de los Andes (**AURA**), for his valuable assistance in the handling and operation of the real robot platform.
+The author also gratefully acknowledges [Álvaro Achury](https://academia.uniandes.edu.co/AcademyCv/au.achury33), leader of the laboratories and caretaker of the humanoid robot platform at Universidad de los Andes (AURA), for his valuable assistance in the handling and operation of the real robot platform.

 This project also builds upon or interacts with important technologies and platforms, including:

-- **Unitree Robotics**
+- Unitree Robotics
-- **MathWorks**
+- MathWorks
-- **ROS 2**
+- ROS 2
-- **MuJoCo**
+- MuJoCo

 All third-party software, SDKs, libraries, and dependencies remain subject to their respective licenses and terms of use.